toBeOfUse/selfdiscovery/src/content/blog/natural-numbers.md

 Technically, the scheme for storing currencies where you multiply dollar amounts by 100 before storing them, which practically everyone uses, is a "fixed-point math" situation: implicitly, the point is always positioned two places from the right of the number, making it fixed.
 However, no-one calls that "fixed-point math", possibly because all this terminology is just confusing, possibly because you could claim that that system is integer math that just uses cents as the unit, and possibly because fixed-point math has traditionally meant that the point is fixed at a certain location on the binary level, not in the decimal number you can get from it.
 But you could certainly make a case that fixed-point math is alive and well and all around us, albeit in this kind of edge-case form, even while previous use cases for it like "all math on the PlayStation 1" have faded away into history.

-## Appendix C: What was that about numbers of fingers again?
+## Appendix C: Why base 10?

-Earlier, I said that humans normally use base 10 because we have 10 fingers; of course, different humans in different parts of the world have historically used different bases for their numbers system, and the original source of the base 10 system is unverifiable due to it being very old, but the fingers thing is probably why it's common.
+Humans normally use base 10 because we have 10 fingers; technically, different humans in different parts of the world have historically used different bases for their numbers system, and the original source of the base 10 system is unverifiable due to it being very old, but the fingers thing is probably why it's common.
 Of course, you're only restricted to counting on base 10 on your fingers if you like, count them.
 If you treat each finger like a binary switch that can be either folded in or extended, you can use them as binary digits and count to 1,024 on them 😀.

 _This post's image is an [Anita 1011 calculator](https://commons.wikimedia.org/wiki/File:Anita1011-1.jpg) belonging to [MaltaGC](https://en.wikipedia.org/wiki/User:MaltaGC), shared under the the Creative Commons Attribution-Share Alike 3.0 Unported license._